Consistent Distributed Ranking of Generative Models via Kernel Distances: Related Work

-In another set of related works, extensions of generative model training methods including GANs and diffusion models to distributed federated learning have been studied. \cite{rasouli2020fedgan} propose Fed-GAN to train GANs in a federated learning setting.
-In \citep{hardy2019md}, the gradient from sample generation for the generator is exchanged on the server, while each client possesses a personalized discriminator.
-According to \citep{yonetani2019decentralized}, different weights are assigned to local discriminators in the non-i.i.d.~setting.
-Conversely, \cite{wuf2022edcg} ensure client privacy by sharing the discriminator across clients, while keeping the generator private.
-Additionally, \cite{su2023dual} explore a dual diffusion paradigm to extend diffusion-based models into the federated learning setting, addressing concerns related to data leakage.
+In another set of related works, extensions of generative model training methods, including GANs and diffusion models to distributed federated learning, have been studied. \citet{rasouli2020fedgan} propose Fed-GAN to train GANs in a federated learning setting.
+In \citet{hardy2019md}, the gradient from sample generation for the generator is exchanged on the server, while each client possesses a personalized discriminator.
+According to \citet{yonetani2019decentralized}, different weights are assigned to local discriminators in the non-i.i.d.~setting.
+Conversely, \citet{wuf2022edcg} ensures client privacy by sharing the discriminator across clients, while keeping the generator private.
+Additionally, \citet{su2023dual} explores a dual diffusion paradigm to extend diffusion-based models into the federated learning setting, addressing concerns related to data leakage.
+However, in these works, the evaluation and ranking of generative models are still based on the centralized evaluation scores, which are difficult to obtain in real distributed training settings.